ebunnage/genewalk/README.md

                         final results are written.
 Must contain only characters that are valid in folder names.
   --genes GENES         Path to a text file with a list of differentially
                         expressed genes.
-Thetype of gene identifiers used in the text file are provided in the id_type argument.
+The type of gene identifiers used in the text file are provided in the id_type argument.
   --id_type {hgnc_symbol,hgnc_id,ensembl_id,mgi_id}
                         The type of gene IDs provided in the text file in the